-The Company has issued warrants, of which some are classified as derivative liabilities as a result of the terms in the warrants that provide for down-round protection in the event of a dilutive issuance.
-The Company uses Level 3 inputs (unobservable inputs that are supported by little or no market activity, and that are significant to the fair value of the assets or liabilities) for its valuation methodology for the warrant derivative liabilities.
-The estimated fair values were determined using a Monte Carlo option pricing model based on various assumptions (see Note 2).
-The Company's derivative liabilities are adjusted to reflect estimated fair value at each period end, with any change in the estimated fair value being recorded in other income or expense accordingly, as adjustments to the fair value of derivative liabilities.
-Various factors are considered in the pricing models the Company uses to value the warrants, including the Company's current stock price, the remaining life of the warrants, the volatility of the Company's stock price, and the risk-free interest rate.
+The Company has one issued warrant to purchase shares of common stock, which is classified as a derivative liability as a result of the terms in the warrant that provide for down-round protection in the event of a dilutive issuance.
+The Company uses Level 3 inputs (unobservable inputs that are supported by little or no market activity, and that are significant to the fair value of the assets or liabilities) for its valuation methodology for the warrant derivative liability.
+The estimated fair value was determined using a Monte Carlo option pricing model based on various assumptions (see Note 2).
+The Company's derivative liability is adjusted to reflect estimated fair value at each period end, with any change in the estimated fair value being recorded in other income or expense accordingly, as adjustments to the fair value of the derivative liability.
+Various factors are considered in the pricing models the Company uses to value the warrant, including the Company's current stock price, the remaining life of the warrant, the volatility of the Company's stock price, and the risk-free interest rate.
 Future changes in these factors may have an impact on the computed fair value of the warrant liability.
+The fair value of the warrant liability was under \$0.1 million as of both December 31, 2016 and March 31, 2016.